Custom Coil Winding from HBR Industries,Inc.

 Custom Electromagnetic Coils

 Electromagnetic coils provide inductance to an electric circuit.
-An electromagnetic coil consists of two distinct elements, a conductor and a core.
+An electromgnetic coil consists of two distinct elements, a conductor and a core.
 The conductor is usually made from copper wire that wraps around the core.
 A core depending on it coils purpose is generally either plastic bobbin or magnetic toroid, both in various sizes.
 One cycle around the core is called a turn.
 When the wire is turned multiple times, it becomes a coil.

 What Is the Correct American Wire Gauge (AWG) for Your Project?